 This exhibit highlights some of the men and women who settled Edmond and the surrounding areas of Britton, Deer Creek, Hartzell, Lincoln and Spring Creek townships.
 The population of Edmond was approximately 150 on that first day.
 For Edmond Historical Society purposes, 1889ers are defined as people who arrived in Edmond during the land run or shortly afterwards and Pioneers are those people who came to Edmond between 1890 and 1907 (Oklahoma Statehood).

 Special Thanks to The Oklahoma Humanities Council for their support of this exhibit in 2011.

-Thanks also to the Edmond Women's Club, Rena Jenkins, Stanley Hoig, Dr. James L. Crowder, Lucille Warrick, Eloise Rodkey Rees for their support and help with this exhibit.
+Thanks also to the Edmond Women’s Club, Rena Jenkins, Stanley Hoig, Dr. James L. Crowder, Lucille Warrick, and Eloise Rodkey Rees for their support and help with this exhibit.